 In Bush’s worldview, the US was morally compelled to intervene.
 “Some crises in the world cannot be resolved without American involvement,” he said at the time.
 “American action is often necessary as a catalyst for broader involvement of the community of nations.”
-Eighteen US servicemen were killed in a battle after militia shot down two helicopters over the streets of Mogadishu — events later depicted in the 2001 film Black Hawk Down.
+After Bush left office and the conflict still raged on, 18 US servicemen were killed in a battle in 1993 after militia shot down two helicopters over the streets of Mogadishu — events later depicted in the 2001 film Black Hawk Down.

 Domestically, Bush was able to successfully appoint two Supreme Court justices, David H. Souter, who replaced William J. Brennan, and Clarence Thomas, who replaced Thurgood Marshall.
 But a budget crisis and a Congress controlled by Democrats forced Bush to renege on his campaign pledge not to introduce new taxes, alienating conservatives and giving rise to a primary challenge from Pat Buchanan in 1992.